Adaptive Unit Hunt

 What resources will I receive to help me understand the requirements of the adaptive unit hunt?

-- A virtual informational meeting will be provided to you on June 16, 2021 to explain the expectations – this is optional and will be recorded.
+- A virtual informational meeting will be provided to you on in June to explain the expectations – this is optional and will be recorded.

 - You will receive an informational packet in late July/early August that describes the requirements and components to the hunt.

-- You will be required to attend the Virtual Briefing on Wednesday, August 11th, 2021 at 6:30pm where you will watch a presentation given by MDIFW Moose Biologist Lee Kantar and Maine Game Warden Bob Johansen.
+- You will be required to attend the Virtual Briefing on in August where you will watch a presentation given by MDIFW Moose Biologist Lee Kantar and Maine Game Warden Bob Johansen.
 At the end of the briefing, you will be prompted to take a 10-question assessment which demonstrates your participation and understanding of the adaptive unit hunt.

-I can’t attend the mandatory pre-hunt briefing on August 11, 2021 – what is my other option?
+I missed the live mandatory pre-hunt briefing on August 11, 2021 – what do I do?